 How It Works

-If your scenario is eligible, we will send you a link to your online case with us.
+We will email you a link to package your case with us.

-The lender will take over to arrange releasing funds
+The lender will arrange releasing funds to you

 Frequently Asked Questions